eclipse/microprofile-evolution-process/proposals/0003-health-checks.md

 ### Protocol

-For a detailed description of the protocol see the complementary document the describes [the protocol and wireformat](0003-spec.md)
+For a detailed description of the protocol see the companion document that the describes [the protocol and wireformat](0003-spec.md)

 ### Java API

-The main API to express health check results is the `HealthStatus` interface:
+The main API to describe health check results (responses) is the `HealthStatus` interface:

 ```
 File path = new File(System.getProperty("user.home"));